BlackOpsOne/Cheating-PSA/pages/t5/Obvious-Cheating.md

-# Black Ops: Obvious Cheating
+# Black Ops - Obvious Cheating

 ## God Mode
 This makes you invincible and unable to take any form of damage, and damage indicators will not appear.